PhrSite/PsapSimulator/README.md

 # NG9-1-1 Functional Element Interface Support
 Section 4.6 of NENA-STA-010.3f specifies which functional element interfaces that the PSAP call handling functional element must support.

 The following table shows which interfaces and the degree of support that this application provides.
-The degree of support is indicated in the “Supported?” column.
+The degree of support is indicated in the ï¿½Supported?ï¿½ column.
 The "Implemented?" column indicates if the interface has been implemented in the current version of the software.

 | NENA-STA-010.3f Section | Supported? | Implemented? | Description |
 |-------------------------|------------|-------------|--------------|